-- define a clear goal and a global context for the project, based on personal interests - ii. identify prior learning and subject-specific knowledge relevant to the project - iii. demonstrate research skills.
+- i. define a clear goal and a global context for the project, based on personal interests - ii. identify prior learning and subject-specific knowledge relevant to the project - iii. demonstrate research skills.

 Achievement level Level descriptor 0 The student does not achieve a standard described by any of the descriptors below.
-1-2 i. states a goal and a global context for the project, based on personal interests, but this may be limited in depth or accessibility ii. identifies prior learning and subject-specific knowledge, but this may be limited in occurrence or relevance iii. demonstrates limited research skills.
-3-4 i. outlines a basic and appropriate goal and a global context for the project, based on personal interests ii. identifies basic prior learning and subject-specific knowledge relevant to some areas of the project iii. demonstrates adequate research skills.
-5-6 i. develops a clear and challenging goal and a global context for the project, based on personal interests ii. identifies prior learning and subject-specific knowledge generally relevant to the project iii. demonstrates substantial research skills.
-7-8 The student: develops a clear and highly challenging goal and a global context for the project, based on personal interests ii. identifies prior learning and subject-specific knowledge that is consistently highly relevant to the project iii. demonstrates excellent research skills.
+The student: 1.2 i. states a goal and a global context for the project, based on personal interests, but this may be limited in depth or accessibility 1-2 ii. identifies prior learning and subject-specific knowledge, but this may be limited in occurrence or relevance iii. demonstrates limited research skills.
+The student: 3-4 outlines a basic and appropriate goal and a global context for the project, based on personal interests ii. identifies basic prior learning and subject-specific knowledge relevant to some areas of the project iii. demonstrates adequate research skills.
+The student: i. develops a clear and challenging goal and a global context for the project, based on personal interests 5-6 ii. identifies prior learning and subject-specific knowledge generally relevant to the project iii. demonstrates substantial research skills.
+The student: 7-8 i. develops a clear and highly challenging goal and a global context for the project, based on personal interests ii. identifies prior learning and subject-specific knowledge that is consistently highly relevant to the project iii. demonstrates excellent research skills.